PLEASE READ THIS CAREFULLY BEFORE SESSIONS COMMENCE.

 It is useful if you do not ask your child/adolescent what they discussed after each session.
 However, if they wish to share anything with you that is their choice but they should not feel pressurised to do so.

-If it is necessary to refer your child to another mental health professional with more specialised skills, I will share that information with you and recommend an appropriate referral.
+If it is necessary to refer your child/adolescent to another mental health professional with more specialised skills, I will share that information with you and recommend an appropriate referral.

 I will not share with you what your child/adolescent has disclosed to me without your child’s/adolescent’s consent.
 (However, this is not applicable if it is a safeguarding concern).
 At the end of your child’s/adolescent’s treatment, it may be helpful to review the sessions in general.

 It is helpful to remember that our relationship is professional and not social.
 Our professional relationship is of utmost importance as we work together towards achieving your goals and bringing resolution and healing to your child/adolescents life.
-If you have any concerns regarding your child/adolescent during the therapeutic process, please email me at [email protected] .
+If you have any concerns regarding your child/adolescent during the therapeutic process or wish to update me, please email me at [email protected] .
 I am available Monday to Friday from 9am to 5pm and will respond to you as soon as I can.
-Please understand that my therapeutic relationship is with your child/adolescent and therefore I cannot keep any concerns that you share with me from your child/adolescent.
+Please understand that my therapeutic relationship is with your child/adolescent and therefore it is helpful if you let your child/adolescent know what information you have shared with me.

-Both you and your child or adolescent are in compete control and may end the therapeutic relationship at any time.
+Both you and your child/adolescent are in compete control and may end the therapeutic relationship at any time.
 Endings are an important part of the therapeutic process, in order to manage an ending appropriately with your child/adolescent I require at least two weeks notice prior to an ending.

 SESSIONS AND CANCELATIONS

-Therapy sessions can be payed by cash or bank transfer before or directly after the session.
-Please note I do not work with any health insurance providers.
+Therapy sessions can be payed by cash or bank transfer before or directly after each session.
+I will send you an invoice for your records.

 Please understand that I am not a crisis service.
 In the event of an emergency please contact your GP or go to your local A&E or call 999.